karenpayneoregon/sqlserver-connection-timeout/readme.md

 This can assist when there is a failure to connection to a SQL-Server where without a timeout will timeout in 30 or more seconds which can be a lifetime for a user.

-:heavy_check_mark: On connection failure the exception is written to a log file.
+:heavy_check_mark: On connection failure the exception is written to a log file for SqlServerAsyncRead project.

 :green_circle: SqlServerAsyncRead recommended with connections that may fail.